 While some of the Samsung flagships are waterproof, considerable water damage can cause this problem.
-If any of your Samsung Galaxy phones was accidentally damaged in water, do not try to turn the phone on or charge it immediately.
+If your Android device was accidentally damaged in water, do not try to turn the phone on or charge it immediately.
 Allow all parts of the phone to dry completely before you consider using the phone.

 When Samsung Galaxy S3 was introduced as a waterproof phone, some owners complained that their Samsung Galaxy won’t charge after water damage.
 While the phone is water resistant, there are a lot of things that can still cause the damage.
 Make sure you try these steps, not only for the S3 but for any Samsung Galaxy phone if it gets wet.

 Allow the phone to dry for 24 hours by removing the battery (if it is removable) and the back cover and putting all the parts of the phone in a bag of rice.